furybee/logger-ui/README.md

 ## Installing The Logger UI Dashboard

-This package provides a beautiful dashboard through your application that allows you to list all availables artisan commands.
+This package provides a beautiful dashboard through your application that allows you to send logs to a database and show them.
 The Logger UI dashboard package can be installed in your project using Composer:

 ```sh
 composer require furybee/logger-ui